awaldm/awaldm.github.io/_posts/2017-8-10-newdraft.md

 # Estimation of statistic accuracy
 Any sample statistic from a measurement or simulation, be it mean, variance or any higher order statistic, can be considered an estimate of a population statistic.
 The expected value for that statistic is usually unknown, since the entirety of the population is unknown.
 For instance, if we are interested in a mean we take a sample of size $$N$$ and compute its artithmetic average.
 No matter the distribution of the population, if we take many samples of size $$N$$ their means will be normally distributed.
 In order to quantify the reliability of that estimate we could compute the standard error of that estimate, which is $$SE = \sigma / \sqrt{N}$$.
+Here, $$\sigma$$ is the standard deviation of the population, or in the case of a simulation result, of the temporal signal. $$SE$$ is then the standard deviation of the **estimator of the population mean**.

+The concept of standard error and can be extended to different estimators of statistical moments.
+Note that most of the literature concerning this focuses on the variance of the estimator, which is simply $$\sigma_e = SE^2$$ in the case of the mean.

 The sample distribution will have a certain mean and standard deviation, which means we can define a confidence interval - a very useful construct in this case.

-The width of the confidence interval is proportional to SE.
+The width of the confidence interval is proportional to $$SE$$ or $$\sigma_e$$.
 If we want to improve the quality of our estimate we should aim to reduce SE, and with that the width of the CI.
 Intuitively, we could take a larger sample from the population for a larger $$N$$

 # Effective samples
-As a non-statistician, most statistics deals with estimation of means, variances and other statistics from distributions that are assumed to be normal.
+As a non-statistician, I tend to suppose that $$N$$ is the straight-up number of samples, which can be very large in the result data set of a highly resolved CFD simulation time series.
+This is good, right?
-Most statistics classes focus on populations and samples from these populations, with the latter typically assumed to be statistically independent.
-If that were fulfilled we could skip a lot of headache.
-In general, though, it is not; especially not in case of highly resolved CFD simulations.
-These results constitute time series, which are typically self-correlated to some degree.
-Correlated data points can be thought of as worth less than uncorrelated data points in a statistical sense, as they hold less information about the process.

-An effective number of samples $$N_{\mathrm{eff}}$$ can be derived, which allows us to propagate
+However, these results may be significantly autocorrelated.
+Using the number of temporal samples as $$N$$ amounts to assuming uncorrelated data, which is simply incorrect.
+Correlated data points can be thought of as being worth less than uncorrelated data points in a statistical sense, as they hold less new information about the process.
+In order to be able to use the definition of standard error above, we need to find a proper $$N$$.
+An effective number of samples $$N_{\mathrm{eff}}$$ can be derived, which characterizes autocorrelated processes by taking into account the interdependence between neighboring samples.

 Consider the standard error of the sample mean, $$\sigma / \sqrt{N}$$.
 Using a very high $$N$$, this converges to very low values rather quickly.
-A low SE

 In time series, this is not necessarily the case - if you measure some kind of physical signal it often exhibits some kind of memory, in other words correlation.